Going to production

 Every upload definition should set explicit file constraints: allowed content

-that write user-owned data, keep object keys tenant- or owner-scoped, default
+access: "public".
+Keep object keys tenant- or owner-scoped, default to

-to private visibility, and keep direct-upload expiration windows short.
+private visibility, and keep direct-upload expiration windows short.
+Beignet's

-Beignet's doctor warns when feature-owned upload definitions omit
+doctor warns when feature-owned upload definitions omit maxSizeBytes or

 Logging, audit, and redaction